Last news in Fakti

 However, Al Jabri is not only an ordinary businessman, but also a politician in Sanaa - the capital of Yemen, controlled by the armed rebel militia Houthi.
 In Sanaa, he is even a member of parliament.
 In a UN document, Al Jabri is listed as a "brigadi general" of the Houthis and "de facto leader" of the rebel group.

 The clues also lead to another man - a Russian citizen who participated in recruiting Yemenis for the Russian army.
 From his role, it is clear that it is unlikely that the mediation was the work of an ordinary private "travel agency".
 The Russian citizen who personally accompanied the Yemenis on their flight to Russia is listed in the documents as "Dmitry".
 He is said to be a representative of Al Jabri's agency.
-In fact, Dmitry has been the deputy governor of the Nizhny Novgorod region since May 2024 and is also a successful Russian diplomat with a long career.
+In fact, Dmitry has been the deputy governor of the Nizhny Novgorod region since May 2024, and is also a successful Russian diplomat with a long career.
 The Russian Foreign Ministry did not respond to ARD's questions on this case.

 Strategic "comfortable relations"

-Experts such as political scientist Margarete Klein of the German Institute for International and Security Affairs view the recruitment of Yemeni fighters in the context of the strategic "comfortable relations" between the Houthi rebels and the Russian leadership.
+Experts such as political scientist Margarete Klein from the German Institute for International and Security Affairs view the recruitment of Yemeni fighters in the context of the strategic "comfortable relations" between the Houthi rebels and the Russian leadership.
 According to media reports, Russia has been supplying the Houthis with weapons.

 Authors: Tobias Dammers (ARD) | Mutassim al-Khetari (ARD) | Andreas Spinrath (ARD)